hamza-m-masood/camunda-docs/optimize/components/userguide/process-analysis/user-task-analytics.md

 - **Analyze time spent on user tasks for assignment:** By measuring and analyzing the time users spend on specific tasks, organizations can identify patterns and outliers.
 This analysis allows for a better understanding of task complexity and the allocation of resources.
 - **Define targets for user tasks:** With concrete data on how long tasks should take, organizations can set realistic performance targets.
 These targets provide a benchmark for measuring improvements and can drive accountability and motivation among users.

-## Use Cases
+## Use cases

 ### Analyze task duration on a heatmap

 The user task heatmap is designed to offer stakeholders a panoramic view of all user tasks within a given process.
-This visual tool synthesizes complex data into an easily interpretable graphical representation, highlighting areas of high activity and potential bottlenecks within the process flow.
+This visual tool synthesizes complex data into an interpretable graphical representation, highlighting areas of high activity and potential bottlenecks within the process flow.
 Optimize allows different aggregations based on the lifecycle of a task.
 With filters it is possible to restrict evaluated process instances to analyze specific cases.

 ![user task duration heatmap example](./img/userTask_duration_heatMap.png)